Introduction: Link Building Reality for Small Businesses

 For content strategy guidance, see: How Blogging Boosts Your Website SEO.

-Part 3: HARO and Journalist Outreach
+Part 3: Journalist Outreach & Digital PR

-- Sign up at helpareporter.com (free)
+- Sign up at helpareporter.com (free tier available)

-- Receive daily emails with journalist queries
+- Receive journalist queries via email

-- Respond to relevant queries with expert commentary
+- Respond with expert commentary

 - If selected, you're quoted with a backlink

-HARO Success Strategies
+Success Strategies

 Part 4: Partnership and Relationship Links